Norris B. Herndon: Career at the Historic Atlanta Life Insurance Company

 After graduation from Harvard, Herndon joined the Atlanta Life Insurance Company.
 He first worked as a cashier, and then as Atlanta Life's First Vice President.

-Herndon helped his father Alonzo navigate difficult times, including the devastating 1918 Spanish flu epidemic and the murderous Tulsa Massacre of 1921, both which burdened the company with death and sick claims.
+Herndon helped his father Alonzo navigate difficult times, including the devastating 1918 Spanish flu epidemic and the murderous Tulsa race massacre of 1921, both which burdened the company with death and sick claims.

 When his father Alonzo Herndon died in 1927, Norris Herndon became Atlanta Life Insurance Company's second ever President at 28 years old.
 His stepmother, Jessie Gillespie Herndon joined him as Atlanta Life Insurance Corporation's vice president.
 In his will, Alonzo left split his fortune between Norris and Alonzo's widow and 2nd wife, Jessie Gillespie Herndon, with the provision that Jessie's half go to Norris at her death.
 Jessie joined Norris as an Atlanta Life Insurance Corporation's vice president.

 After Jessie died at age 75 on February 1, 1947, from a stroke after visiting Tiffin, Ohio, Herndon, in 1952, created the Alonzo F. and Norris B. Herndon Foundation, a private foundation dedicated to advancing the Herndon legacy through education, mentoring, and preparing the next generation of entrepreneurs.
 The foundation also maintains Herndon's childhood home, known affectionally as "the Herndon Home."
 Transformed into a museum in 1973, the Herndon Home highlights Alonzo Herndon's passage from enslavement and eventual ascent as an astute African-American businessman and civic leader.
 The Foundation is led by a board of trustees which includes Adam Herndon, Alonzo Herndon's great-great nephew.
 The Herndon Home was declared a U.S. National Historic Landmark in 2000.

 Under Herndon, the Atlanta Life Insurance Company grew from $1 million at the time of his father's passing in 1927, to $84 million in assets at the time of Herndon's retirement in 1973.
 Atlanta Life is currently valued around $250 million.